openstack/neutron/doc/source/devref/quality_of_service.rst

 oslo.versionedobjects are on the wire and not just used internally inside a component.

+One more thing to note is that though RPC interface relies on versioned objects, it does not yet rely on versioning features the oslo.versionedobjects library provides.
+This is because Liberty is the first release where we start using the RPC interface, so we have no way to get different versions in a cluster.
+That said, the versioning strategy for QoS is thought through and described in `the separate page <rpc_callbacks.html>`_.

 There is expectation that after RPC callbacks are introduced in Neutron, we will be able to migrate propagation from server to agents for other resources (f.e. security groups) to the new mechanism.
 This will need to wait until those resources get proper NeutronObject implementations.

+The flow of updates is as follows:

+* if a port that is bound to the agent is attached to a QoS policy, then ML2 plugin detects the change by relying on ML2 QoS extension driver, and notifies the agent about a port change.
+The agent proceeds with the notification by calling to get_device_details() and getting the new port dict that contains a new qos_policy_id.
+Each device details dict is passed into l2 agent extension manager that passes it down into every enabled extension, including QoS.
+QoS extension sees that there is a new unknown QoS policy for a port, so it uses ResourcesPullRpcApi to fetch the current state of the policy (with all the rules included) from the server.
+After that, the QoS extension applies the rules by calling into QoS driver that corresponds to the agent.
+* on existing QoS policy update (it includes any policy or its rules change), server pushes the new policy object state through ResourcesPushRpcApi interface.
+The interface fans out the serialized (dehydrated) object to any agent that is listening for QoS policy updates.
+If an agent have seen the policy before (it is attached to one of the ports it maintains), then it goes with applying the updates to the port.
+Otherwise, the agent silently ignores the update.

 Agent side design